SolidWorks file with configurations.

 The best part?
 You can build this SPIKE Prime Box Robot using just the Base Set, an additional large motor, and a color sensor!

-Swing game is a SPIKE Prime robot that is a game played by two people.
-The goal of the game is for both LEGO people to reach the center of the swing, without it tipping over on either side.
-The LEGO poeple are placed on motors, connected to two technic gear racks, that move along the swing.
-The motors are moved by two controllers, one using a color sensor and one using a Large motor.
-If one of the LEGO people moves too far without the other doing the same, the swing will tip and game over!
-Good luck and have fun!
+The Swing Game is a SPIKE Prime robot designed as a two-player game.
+The goal is for both LEGO figures to reach the center of the swing without tipping it over to either side.
+Each LEGO figure is mounted on a motor connected to a Technic gear rack, allowing it to move along the swing.
+The motors are controlled separately—one by a color sensor and the other by a Large Motor.
+If one player moves too far ahead without the other keeping up, the swing will tip... and it’s game over!
+Good luck, and have fun!

 A program for the robot can be found here: Program for Larvy - LEGO SPIKE Prime robot